sensu/sensu-docs/content/sensu-go/5.16/guides/scale-event-storage.md

 ---
-title: "Scale Sensu Go with Enterprise Datastore"
+title: "Scale Sensu Go with Enterprise datastore"
 linkTitle: "Scale with Enterprise Datastore"
 description: "Here’s how to scale your monitoring to thousands of events per second with Sensu."
 weight: 160